Venice teacher guilty of sex acts with student

 Investigators learned of the new allegations while looking into the earlier ones but held off on new charges until the case was adjudicated.

-He taught at the Island Village Montessori School in Venice, when the illegal acts with a young teen took place after school on the grounds of the facility.
+Minton taught at the Island Village Montessori School in Venice, when the illegal acts with a young teen took place after school on the grounds of the facility.
+The two also met at Minton's home.

 The contact lasted from December 2015 to May 2016, while the victim, who was 13, was experiencing a period of depression, according to court records.